QIDITECH/QIDI_MAX3/README.md

 ## Report Issues and Make Suggestions

-You can contact [After-Sales Service](https://qidi3d.com/pages/warranty-policy-after-sales-support) to report issues and make suggestions.
+***You can contact [After-Sales Service](https://qidi3d.com/pages/warranty-policy-after-sales-support) to report issues and make suggestions.***
+***You can directly contact our after-sales team for any issues related to machine mechanics, slicing software, firmware, and various machine issues.
+They will reply to your questions within twelve hours.***

 ## Others